A unification of the coding theory and OAQEC perspective on hybrid codes: Two perspectives

-In the noiseless subsystem model \citep{knill1997theory, palma1996quantum, duan1997preserving, zanardi1997noiseless, lidar1998decoherence} one considers the error set they wish to correct $\{E\}$.
-This error set generates an algebra $\mathcal{A}$ which is unitarily equivalent to a direct sum of full matrix algebras, $\mathcal{A} = \bigoplus_J M_{m_j}$, which can be written as $\bigoplus_J M_{m_j}\otimes I_{n_j}$.
-This decomposes the Hilbert space into a noisy and noiseless subsystem, elements in the noiseless subsystem, the noise commutant, will commute with $\mathcal{A}$ and be immune to errors.
+In the noiseless subsystem model~\citep{palma1996quantum, duan1997preserving, zanardi1997noiseless, lidar1998decoherence}, one considers the error set they wish to correct $\{E_a\}$.
+Denote by $\mathcal{A}$ the algebra generated by $\{E_a,E_a^{\dagger}\}$.
+Since $\mathcal{A}$ is a C$^{*}$-algebra, it is unitarily equivalent to a direct sum of full matrix algebras, $\mathcal{A} = \bigoplus_J M_{m_j}\otimes I_{n_j}$.
+This decomposes the Hilbert space into a noisy and noiseless subsystem, which we denote as subsystems $A$ and $B$, respectively.
+Elements in the noiseless subsystem (the ``noise commutant'') will commute with $\mathcal{A}$ and be immune to errors.
 The information one wishes to protect is encoded in the noise commutant $\mathcal{A'} = \bigoplus_J I_{m_j}\otimes M_{n_j}$.
-By defining the projection operators $P_{kl} = \ket{\alpha_k}\bra{\alpha_l} \otimes I_n$, one can define a map into this noiseless subspsace with the following properties:
+By defining the projection operators $P_{kl} = \dyad{\alpha_k}{\alpha_l} \otimes I_n$, one can define a map into this noiseless subspace with the following properties,